Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 Don’t be afraid of not knowing any of the traditional dances.
 The band keeps all newcomers right and the Scots are always happy to help.

-Food & Drink When You Visit Scotland
+Food & Drink to Try When You Visit Scotland

 A huge part of travelling is sampling local cuisine and visiting Scotland should be no exception.
 It might not be as famous as some other countries, but Scotland’s larder is the envy of the world.
 There is something for everybody to enjoy in the Scottish kitchen, from wild lobster and salmon to venison and grouse to fresh vegetables to ripe fruits.